sqrl-lang/sqrl/website/source/deployment/server.md

 ### State storage and scalability

 By default the command line tool stores all state in memory.
-Enabling [Redis](../examples/redis.html) state storage will give you a stateless server that you can scale horizontally.
+Enabling [Redis](../examples/redis.html) (or any external database) state storage will give you a stateless server that you can scale horizontally.

 ### Sync and Async Paths